TalkingQuickly/talkingquickly.github.io/_drafts/2020-12-29-what-id-tell-myself-about-startups-volume2.md

 1. It's worth persevering with some sort of mindfulness meditation, e.g. Headspace.
 Stick to it for at least a month or so and you'll _really_ start to feel the benefits

-1. Some sort of exercise regime which gives a sense of progression and achievement, for example running, is essential to counter the bad weeks
+1. Some sort of exercise regime which gives a standalone sense of progression and achievement, is essential to counter the bad weeks

 1. A startup will suck up as much energy and time as you can give it, time for family and loved ones won't just "happen", you have to actively carve this out

+1. Being a founder can often feel like being some sort of hybred secretary and intern; dealing with bitty things to make sure everyone else can get there stuff done.
+Get into the habit of carving out time at the start of the day to make progress on something big [One Thing](@TODO) is a great book on this

+1. Time will start to feel increasingly scarce, you're likely to become increasingly defensive of anyone making demands on it.
+[Make Time](@TODO) is a great book on this

+1. It's amazing how much time you can free up by cutting out social media, news and looking up random things on your phone

+1. Try and enjoy it; [it probably isn't a big deal](@TODO) is still good advice.
+Startups are still closer to marathons than sprints

+1. More on staying sane [here](@TODO)